-Periodically, I see validation of overgrowth of fungal candida.
+Periodically, I see validation of overgrowth of fungal candida in the public news.
 A recent study by U.S. researchers once again demonstrated the link between fungal candida and Crohn’s disease.
 Of course, this is just one of over 125 different conditions that are linked to fungal candida and studies like the one released today will continue demonstrating the negative and seldom considered effects of fungal candida on health.

 Researchers from Case Western University and University Hospitals Cleveland Medical center reported today that “Scientists have determined that fungus may play a key role in chronic intestinal inflammation disorders.
 They found that patients with Crohn’s disease tend to have much higher levels of the fungus Candida tropicalis compared to their healthy family members…Unfortunately, most research has focused on studying only the bacteria while overlooking a key player, fungus.
 In order to address this issue, we have focused our efforts on studying the fungal community in the GI tract known as the mycobiome.”

 In reading the actual study, they include Inflammatory Bowel Disease (IBD) and Ulcerative Colitis (UC) along with Crohn’s in their findings.
 I’ve written about this link between candida and these conditions 5 other times previously and what I usually see is that in each reported case, the researchers point out how seldom fungus are considered in the causation of disease.

 This is part of the gap between medicine and science, and also between different scientific bodies and research centers and scientists.
 The right candida treatment is seldom discussed.